SUNDAYS @ 9 & 10:45 AM – 100 REGAL WAY NEWPORT NEWS, VA 23602

 ALL ARE WELCOME

 Seriously.
 And by welcome, we mean that everybody deserves the opportunity to hear, experience, understand, and respond to the Good News about what Jesus has done and offers to us.
 No matter who you are, what you've done, where you've been, or how long you've been there, Lifehouse welcomes you to come and hear how Jesus can change your life.
-Lifehouse is a church that exist to invite all people to live the uncommon life that Jesus offers.
+Lifehouse is a church that exists to invite all people to live the uncommon life that Jesus offers.
 Whether you've been a Christian for 30 years, 30 seconds, or just curious about Jesus and faith- Lifehouse is a place for you.
 Plus, your kids and students will love it.
 Click HERE to plan your visit with us!

 WHAT TO EXPECT